pldiiw/Cumulus/README.md

 ## Compile the application
 `grunt` or `grunt build`

+You can also run `grunt build-linux` to compile the application for Linux, but there is a lot of chance that it doesn't work on your distro. *(Known to work on Lubuntu 16.10, see notes below for more insight on how to integrate it)*

 ## Run the application with the [Chrome DevTools](https://developer.chrome.com/devtools)
 `NODE_ENV=development electron .`

 ### Or in Windows:
 - PowerShell: `$env:NODE_ENV="development"; electron .`
 - CMD: `set "NODE_ENV=development" & electron .`

+## Notes for Lubuntu

+After building the app, copy the build inside `dist/` to `$HOME/.local/lib/Cumulus`.
+Open `Cumulus.desktop` inside your favorite editor and change the text to your username where `<CHANGEME>` is written.
+Save the modified file to `$HOME/.local/share/applications/Cumulus.desktop`.
+Last step, soft link `$HOME/.local/lib/Cumulus/Cumulus` to your `$HOME/.local/bin` folder.

+You're done!

+The `.desktop` file enables Cumulus to be seen inside app menus and launchers.

+Here are the commands corresponding to the previous instructions:

+    mkdir -vp $HOME/.local/{bin,lib,share/applications}
+    cp -vr dist/Cumulus-linux-x64 $HOME/.local/lib/Cumulus
+    sed "s/<CHANGEME>/$USER/" Cumulus.desktop > $HOME/.local/share/applications/Cumulus.desktop
+    ln -vs $HOME/.local/{lib/Cumulus/Cumulus,bin/Cumulus}